-- 60 ml (2 oz) piña colada syrup
+- 30 ml (1 oz) piña colada syrup or pineapple juice

-- 3 ice cubes
+- 5-6 ice cubes

-- 3 teaspoons lime juice
+- 3-4 teaspoons lime juice adjust to your taste

-- A slice of lime (to serve)
+- A slice of lime to serve

 Fill your glass with the ice cubes and let rest in the freezer while you mix the cocktail.